-The correlation between spore release and temperature was significantly positive in whole season and in August-September period but was negatively correlated in June-July period.
-Spore release was highly correlated with R.H in August-September period than during June-July period.
-During June-July period the spores release per cm was found positively correlated with rainfall followed by August-September period.
-The results indicate that spore release over a season was highly significant with rainfall.
+The correlation between spore release and temperature was significantly positive in whole season and in August-September period but negatively correlated in June-July period.
+Spore release was highly correlated with relative humidity in August-September period than during June-July period.
+During June-July period the spore release/cm2 was positively correlated with rainfall followed by August-September period.
+The results indicated that spore release over a season was highly significant with rainfall.
 Needle blight incidence showed negative relationship with rainfall throughout the season during June-July, August-September and overall season, respectively.
-The observations are in corroboration with Ostry and Nicholls (1992) who observed positive correlation between rainfall and spore release of L. pinastri.
+The observations are in corroboration with Ostry and Nicholls (1992) who reported positive correlation between rainfall and spore release of L. pinastri.
 Similarly, Chwalinski (1978) reported maximum ascospore production and dispersal as well as highest infection rate in autumn season in case of L. pinastri.
-Pagony and Gasko (1977) observed that maximum spore discharges occurred in mid June to mid July and mid August to ending September.
+Pagony and Gasko (1977) observed maximum spore discharges in mid June to mid July and mid August to ending September.
 Further, the intensity of spore dissemination was higher in young than in mature pine plantations.
 Pagony (1971) observed a positive correlation between rainfall and the number of spores trapped during the growing period.
-Scharpf (1986) reported a maximum ascospore release (1,170 spores) on 10 spore traps in the 1st week of May, 1988 during which a rainfall of 5 cm was recorded.
+Scharpf (1986) reported a maximum ascospore release (1,170 spores) on 10 spore traps in the 1st week of May, 1988 during which 5 cm rainfall was recorded.

-Multiple regression analysis of the number of spores released/cm and disease incidence with the prevailing weather parameters was analyzed to know the extent of correlation in June-July, August-September and over the whole season during 2009.
-The multiple linear regression of spore release per cm in relation to weather parameters during 2009 indicated that regression coefficients for mean temperature, relative humidity, rainfall and wind speed in whole season were 2.61, 3.06, 8.89 and 66.10, respectively.
+Multiple regression analysis of the number of spores released/cm2 and disease incidence with the prevailing weather parameters was analyzed to know the extent of correlation in June-July, August-September and over the whole season during 2009.
+The multiple linear regression of spore release/ cm^2 in relation to weather parameters during 2009 indicated that regression coefficients for mean temperature, relative humidity, rainfall and wind speed in whole season were 2.61, 3.06, 8.89 and 66.10, respectively.
 During June-July the regression coefficients for these weather parameters were of 2.39, 1.30, 15.80 and 23.90, respectively.
-The regression coefficients during August-September period for mean temperature, RH, rainfall and wind speed were 2.64, 3.49, -1.11 and -32.10, respectively (Table 5).
-The coefficient of determination (R) for the number of spores released was 43.9, 72.6 and 21.0 per cent during June-July, August-September and in whole season, respectively.

-The coefficient of determination (R) for needle blight incidence on Blue pine plantations during June-July, August-September and in whole season were 35.0, 90.9 and 90.3 per cent, respectively.
-The results are in agreement with Kulkerni (2009) who observed similar type of regression equations for anthracnose disease of green gram and reported that weather factors influence the disease to the extent of 57 per cent.
-Aminev (1980) developed a forecast system for L. pinastri on the basis of correlation between the development of needlecast disease in a year and the sum of monthly rainfall, snow depth and available monthly temperature from primary infection period to its renewal in the following year.
+The regression coefficients during August-September period for mean temperature, relative humidity, rainfall and wind speed were 2.64, 3.49, -1.11 and -32.10, respectively.
+The coefficient of determination (\mathbb{R}^2) for the number of spores released was 43.9, 72.6 and 21.0% during June-July, August-September and in whole season, respectively.
+The coefficient of determination (\mathbf{R}^2) for needle blight incidence on Blue pine plantations during June-July, August-September and in whole season were 35.0, 90.9 and 90.3%, respectively.
+The results are in agreement with Kulkerni (2009) who observed similar type of regression equations for anthracnose disease of green gram and reported that weather factors influence the disease to the extent of 57%.
+Aminev (1980) developed a forecast system for L. pinastri on the basis of correlation between the development of needle blight disease in a year and the sum of monthly rainfall, snow depth and available monthly temperature from primary infection period to its renewal in the following year.